What are PTZ and ePTZ Cameras?

 Pros and Cons of PTZ Security Cameras

-Although the concept of a PTZ camera has been glamorized in Hollywood movies, its adjustability comes with its own set of pros and cons.
 To make an informed investment decision, here are some points to consider when it comes to functionality, use case, cost, and more.

 Features and Advantages of PTZ Cameras: